 Why I Like Them: When I first reviewed these bars about two years ago here, I was impressed by how much fiber and protein they contained and how short the ingredient list was.
 To this day, they are still my go to bar because of the purity of ingredients and how filling they are.
 EVER BARs are paleo-friendly, non-GMO, and locally made in Olney, Maryland!
 I could also identify all of the ingredients as “food,” which isn’t always the case with bars.

 While most bars list whatever sweeteners they use as one of the first three ingredients (because those bars are more sugar than anything else), EVER BAR has sweeteners as their last few ingredients, and the primary ingredient in every bar is organic hemp seeds.
-They’re a little chewier than most bars, but I don’t mind it because I know I’m getting high quality nourishment.
+They’re a little chewier and denser than most bars, but I don’t mind it because I know I’m getting high quality nourishment.